 S. U. Khan Associates Corporate & Legal Consultants is a pioneering and leading firm practising trade remedy law in Pakistan, with local and international clients.
-Its major service areas include International Trade laws, Data Protection & e-Commerce & IT Laws, Competition Law, Foreign Investment Advisory Services and International Trade Agreements Advisory.
-The Firm is also a great contributor to the dissemination of professional knowledge in various journals as well as international institutions, such as the United Nations Conference on Trade and Development and the United Nations Commission on International Trade Law, etc. The Partners of the Firm have been working closely with the Government in the drafting of legislation and policy making.
+The Firm's major service areas include International Trade Law, Data Protection, e-Commerce & IT Law, Competition Law, Foreign Investment Advisory Services and International Trade Agreements Advisory.
+The Firm is also a great contributor to the dissemination of professional knowledge in various journals and international institutions, such as the United Nations Conference on Trade and Development and the United Nations Commission on International Trade Law (UNCITRAL), etc. The Firm's Partners work closely with the Government in the drafting of legislation and in policy making.